-If it’s caused by dry eyes, Dr. Barbara Marcussen may recommend using artificial tears, which lubricate the eyes to relieve the gritty, itchy feeling.
-Prescription eye drops may be another option, as they increase the eye’s natural tear production.
-In certain cases, the doctor may prescribe steroids for short-term symptom relief.
+For dry eyes, Dr. Barbara Marcussen may recommend using artificial tears, which can lubricate the eyes to relieve the gritty, itchy feeling.
+Prescription eye drops may work for you, since they increase the eye’s natural tear production.
+In some cases, the doctor may prescribe steroids for more immediate short-term relief of your symptoms.

-For those with sunburned eyes, eye drops provide relief by moisturizing the eye and soothing the burn with the lubricating formula.
-In more severe cases, anti-inflammatory drops may be prescribed.
-The gritty feeling from the sunburn often fades on its own within a few days.
-If you find that the grittiness and discomfort last for more than 2 days, contact Dry Eye Center At Complete Eye Care immediately.
+For sunburned eyes, eye drops can often give you a relief by moisturizing the eye and soothing the burn with a lubricating formula.
+In some cases, anti-inflammatory drops may be prescribed.
+The gritty feeling from the sunburn often fades on its own in a matter of a few days.
+If you find that the grittiness and discomfort last more than 2 days, contact Dry Eye Center At Complete Eye Care immediately.

 If you experience gritty eyes and have difficulty alleviating the discomfort, or if you have any questions about this condition, speak to us.
 Dr. Barbara Marcussen can schedule a consultation and discuss the specifics of your case.
 Let us help you enjoy long-term clear and pain-free vision.